htc-ccis1505/htc-fund/_assignments/more-lists-v1.md

 ### Do this alone first
 Write code that asks to the user to enter the names of their friends and family.
 Tell them to enter a ‘Q’ to indicate they are done.
 They should enter both first names and last names.

 Gather this data into a list.
-Report back some statistics on the data:
+Report back some statistics on the data (choose 3 of 5):

-Report back the first names given and a count of how many people had each name.
+- Report back the first names given and a count of how many people had each name.
-What was the most common first letter in the first names?
+- What was the most common first letter in the first names?
-What was the most common last name, and how many people had that last name?
+- What was the most common last name, and how many people had that last name?
-What was the longest first name, the longest last name, and the longest overall name.
+- What was the longest first name, the longest last name, and (bonus) the longest overall name.
-How many people had first names and last names that start with the same letter?
+- How many people had first names and last names that start with the same letter?

 ### Trade with someone else
 Once you have this done, exchange solutions with someone else.
 Take a look at how they solved the same problem.
 Make notes for your readme file on what is similar and what is different.
 Do a written “code review” for your partner, similar to what I have done for grading your assignments and give that feedback to them and include it in the files submitted to the dropbox.